 - The MTA MUST generate a correlation ID an arbitrary value that will be exchanged as part of the device capability data to the Provisioning Application.
 This value is used as an identifier to correlate related events in the MTA provisioning sequence. - The Provisioning Application MUST provide the MTA with its MTA configuration data file.
-The MTA configuration file is specific to the MTA-component of the embedded-MTA and separate from the CM-component's configuration data file. - The configuration data file format is TLV binary data suitable for transport over the specified TFTP or HTTP access method. - The Provisioning Application MUST have the capability to configure the MTA with different data and voice service providers.

-- The Provisioning Application MUST use only SNMPv3 to provision devices in the Secure Flow.
+The MTA configuration file is specific to the MTA-component of the embedded-MTA and separate from the CMcomponent's configuration data file. - The configuration data file format is TLV binary data suitable for transport over the specified TFTP or HTTP access method. - The Provisioning Application MUST have the capability to configure the MTA with different data and voice service providers. - The Provisioning Application MUST use only SNMPv3 to provision devices in the Secure Flow.
 The support of the Basic and Hybrid Flows is optional for the Provisioning Application.
-If the Basic and Hybrid Flows are supported, the Provisioning Application MUST use only SNMPv2c to provision devices in the Hybrid or Basic Flow. - The Provisioning Application MUST provide SNMPv3 and SNMPv2c for device management. - The Provisioning Application MUST support online incremental device/subscriber provisioning using SNMP. - MTA MUST Specify all of its Capabilities in DHCP Option-60 in accordance with Section 10. - Provisioning Application MUST NOT assume any Capabilities, which do not have default values.
-In case if capabilities supplied by the MTA are not consistent in format and/or in number and/or in values, the Provisioning Application MUST use the other means to identify the MTA's capabilities (e.g. SNMPv3 if possible).
+If the Basic and Hybrid Flows are supported, the Provisioning Application MUST use only SNMPv2c to provision devices in the Hybrid or Basic Flow. - The Provisioning Application MUST provide SNMPv3 and SNMPv2 for device management. - The Provisioning Application MUST support online incremental device/subscriber provisioning using SNMP with security enabled for devices provisioned with the Secure Flow.
+If supported, the Provisioning Application MUST support online incremental device/subscriber provisioning using SNMP with security disabled for devices provisioned with the Basic or Hybrid Flow. - MTA MUST specify all of its Capabilities in DHCP Option-60 in accordance with section 10. - Provisioning Application MUST NOT assume any Capabilities, which do not have default values.
+In case if Capabilities supplied by the MTA are not consistent in format and/or in number and/or in values, the Provisioning Application MUST use the other means to identify the MTA's capabilities (e.g., SNMPv3 if possible).